Becoming a board member is a lifelong goal for many professionals. But attaining your first board seat can feel like a tall task.

 The fundamental role of a public board is much like a private board -- to ensure that management is acting in the best interests of its shareholders.

 But a public board role has three general differences to a private board:

 - They are responsible for hiring the CEO and deciding compensation.

 - They are tasked with determining short and long-term business objectives.

 - They must file and disclose all financial information and partnerships during the fiscal year.

 A brief word on nonprofit boards

-We often get asked if joining a nonprofit board is a good precursor to making a move to a for-profit board.
+We often get asked if joining a nonprofit board is a good precursor to moving to a for-profit board.
 In our opinion, it's not.

 There are, however, similar dynamics at play under the surface.
 Maneuvering social politics and gaining better situational and contextual skills are essential for any board.
 But the actual mechanisms of corporate governance are not translatable enough to for-profit boards.